stocnet/manynet/README.md

 different package is needed.
-Lastly, even packages with excellent graphical capabilities can make visualising networks slow and cumbersome by using poor defaults and many, incomprehensible options to change them. `{manynet}` aims to help researchers with Making, Manipulating, and Mapping networks.
+Lastly, even packages with excellent graphical capabilities can make visualising networks slow and cumbersome by using poor defaults and many, incomprehensible options to change them.

+*That’s why `{manynet}` aims to help researchers with Making, Manipulating, and Mapping networks.*

 ## Making